Moving to Moscow, Russia

 What is a typical expat home or apartment like in Moscow?

 "Expat homes and apartments in Moscow tend to be modern and well-equipped, with many featuring high-end appliances and furnishings.
 Many expats choose to live in the city center, where they can enjoy easy access to the city's many attractions and amenities.
 Expat apartments often come with a range of amenities, such as a gym, swimming pool, and sauna, as well as a concierge service.
-Expats can also expect to find a variety of restaurants, cafes, and bars in the area, making it easy to socialize and explore the city," explained one expat living in Moscow, Russia.
+Expats can also expect to find a variety of restaurants, cafes, and bars in the area, making it easy to socialize and explore the city," commented one expat who made the move to Moscow.

 What is the average cost of housing in Moscow?